Divine Secrets of the Ya-Ya Sisterhood poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Sidda agrees to stay at the lake house and read through the Ya-Ya scrapbook, choosing to explore her mother's past to understand their broken relationship., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Sidda discovers the darkest truth: Vivi suffered a complete mental breakdown when Sidda was a child, violently beating her children.
+Structural examination shows that this crucial beat Sidda discovers the darkest truth: Vivi suffered a complete mental breakdown when Sidda was a child, violently beating her children.
 Vivi was institutionalized, and the Ya-Yas stepped in to protect the children.
 False victory of understanding turns to devastating revelation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 94 minutes initiates the final act resolution at 81% of the runtime.
 Sidda realizes that understanding her mother's brokenness does not mean she is doomed to repeat it.
 She sees that Vivi loved her even through mental illness, and that she can choose to accept love and break the cycle.
 She decides to reconcile., demonstrating the transformation achieved throughout the journey.